2020–21 Northampton Town F.C. season: Matches

 The 2020–21 season fixtures were released on 21 August.

 FA Cup

 The draw for the first round was made on Monday 26, October.

-Carabao Cup
+EFL Cup

 The first round draw was made on 18 August.
 The draw for both the second and third round were confirmed on September 6, live on Sky Sports by Phil Babb.

-Leasing.com Trophy
+EFL Trophy

 The regional group stage draw was confirmed on 18 August.
 The second round draw was made by Matt Murray on 20 November, at St Andrew’s.
 The third round was made on 10 December 2020 by Jon Parkin.